yifan0330/RFX-LGCP/README.md

               appear consecutively).

-The following files are expected in the ./outputs directory:
+The following files are created in the ./outputs directory:

    burnin.txt: A list of step size (eplison), marginal standard deviations (sigma),
                correlation decay parameters (rho) and overall mean parameter (beta)